 Concurrent Morning Workshops (1.5 CEU)

-An Introduction to Sand Play Therapy
+Introduction to Sand Play Therapy

-Sand Play Therapy allows the client to tap into the psyche and the body.
-Through the use of symbolic figures, a person is able to create stories in the sand that examine their wounds, the effects from these wounds, and the possibilities for resolution.
+Sand Play Therapy allows the person to tap into the psyche and the body.
+Through the use of symbolic figures, a person is able to create in the sand stories that examine their wounds, the effects from these wounds, and the possibilities for resolution.
 The clinician is then able to help a person connect insights to emotions and body sensations and begin the journey towards healing.
 Through Sand Play Therapy, the adult client is able to build the skills necessary to avoid problematic patterns of the past.
-Sand Play Therapy also allows children’s thoughts and feelings to be given a voice through symbolic play, enabling them to resolve their issues in a language they understand.
+Children’s thoughts and feelings are given a voice through symbolic play, enabling them to resolve their issues in a language they understand.

 Concurrent Afternoon Workshops (1.5 CEU)